devcontainers/spec/proposals/secrets-support.md

   3. Securely handle secrets

 ### Passing secrets to commands
-Secrets are not part of devcontainers specification and we do not expect users to store secrets inside devcontainer.json file.
+Secrets are not part of dev containers specification and we do not expect users to store secrets inside devcontainer.json file.

 Secrets should be passed to the following devcontainers CLI commands.